 The greater the problem of emotional regulation, the smaller the volume detected.
 Decreased volume of the orbitofrontal cortex has also been observed in patients with borderline personality disorder and antisocial personality disorder.
 Similar findings were also seen in other areas of the brain that are known for being important in emotional regulation.

-In a press release, first author of the study, Predrag Petrovic, M.D., Ph.D., who is a researcher at the Department of Clinical Neuroscience and Emotion Lab at Karolinska Institutet, said,
+In a press release, the first author of the study, Predrag Petrovic, M.D., Ph.D., who is a researcher at the Department of Clinical Neuroscience and Emotion Lab at Karolinska Institutet, said:

 "The results support the idea that there is a continuum in our ability to regulate emotions, and if you are at the extreme end of the spectrum, you are likely to have problems with functioning in society and this leads to a psychiatric diagnosis.
 According to this idea, such disorders should not be seen as categorical, that you either have the condition or not.
 It should rather be seen as an extreme variant in the normal variability of the population."